top of page

 Sessions

-The amount of sessions and session length is determined based on what you are working on, and may be adjusted as needed.
-Sessions can be short-term (6-8 sessions weekly or bi-weekly) or more long-term if you are working through multiple challenges and have layers of trauma that need to be approached gently.
+• The amount of sessions and session length is determined based on what you are working on, and may be adjusted as needed:

 bottom of page